Library Media Center

 Welcome | Cybersafety | Search Engines | Free Computer Resources for Home

-We welcome your children once a week for a skills lesson and book checkout.
+We welcome your children once a week for a Media class and book checkout.
 Any student may visit as often as they like, so long as they have a pass from their teacher.
-(3rd graders visit with their afternoon teacher’s group.)
-What ARE Library or Media skills?
+The Library Media Center is open from 9:00 am - 4:00pm.

 Children are sophisticated internet users, but there are always things to be careful of.
 Protecting your computer with a firewall, anti-virus software, and regularly installing updates to all your programs are only first steps.
 Downloading programs from insecure sources, chatting with strangers, revealing personal information and identity theft are some issues of greater concern.